IBM Business Partner · EU-based in-house team

 Physical hardware maintenance outside vendor warranty

-Replacement of official support when it remains the appropriate choice
+Replacing official support when it's still the right choice

 Frequently asked questions

-Is it legal to operate without official vendor support?
+Is it legal to run without the vendor's official support?

-With a perpetual VMware vSphere licence (or any other software) you have the right to run it indefinitely.
-The licence does not expire when vendor support ends.
-SIXE provides the technical support to keep it operational and secure without official support.
-Common practice among organisations of all sizes that manage their own migration timelines.
+With a perpetual VMware license (or any other software) you have the right to run it indefinitely.
+The license does not expire when vendor support ends.
+SIXE provides the technical support to keep it running and secure without official support.
+This is common practice across companies of every size that manage their own migration timelines.

-How are security patches managed without access to the vendor portal?
+How are security patches handled without access to the vendor portal?

-For VMware vSphere: patches published before EOL remain applicable.
-We also apply additional hardening and mitigations for subsequent CVEs.
-For SAP infrastructure: the OS (SUSE SLES, RHEL, AIX), hypervisor, database and network receive patches from their vendors independently of the SAP cycle.
+For VMware: patches released before end of support remain applicable.
+We also apply additional hardening and mitigations for later CVEs.
+For SAP infrastructure: SUSE SLES, RHEL, AIX, the hypervisor, the database and the network receive patches from their own vendors independently of the SAP cycle.

-How does it differ from vendor support or a global third-party support provider?
+How is this different from vendor support or a global third-party support provider?

-Unlike vendor support, the engineer doesn't rotate, the SLA is negotiated to your actual criticality and we cover the full stack in a single contract.
-Unlike large global third-party support providers (with operations centralised outside Europe), SIXE has its technical team based in Europe, operates in English and can intervene on-site.
-Official support only covers the vendor's own product and closes tickets with "upgrade to the next version".
+Unlike vendor support, your engineer doesn't rotate, the SLA is negotiated around your real criticality, and we cover the full stack in a single contract.
+Unlike the large global third-party support providers (with operations centralized far from you), SIXE keeps its technical team in the EU, works in your language and can intervene on-site.
+Official support only covers the vendor's own product and closes tickets with 'upgrade to the next version'.

 What savings can I expect?

 Yes, with conditions.
-To reactivate official VMware/Broadcom support the vendor will likely require a licence audit.
-SIXE helps assess these conditions before any decision is made.
-Third-party support doesn't burn any bridges if managed correctly.
+To reactivate official VMware/Broadcom support, the vendor is likely to require a license audit.
+SIXE helps you assess these conditions before making any decision.
+Third-party support burns no bridges when handled correctly.

-Is this only for large enterprises or also for SMEs?
+Only for large enterprises, or also for SMEs?

-For both.
-It makes sense from environments with 3-4 ESXi servers on perpetual licences up to infrastructures with dozens of nodes.
-Cost is sized to the actual environment.
+Both.
+It makes sense from environments with 3–4 ESXi servers on perpetual licenses up to infrastructures with dozens of nodes.
+Cost is scaled to your actual environment.
 Let's talk about your specific case.

 Next step